jamescalnan/Nature-Inspired-Computing-CA/README.md

 ## ECM3412 - Coursework Exercise

-This project contains the implementation of the Ant Colony Optimization (ACO) algorithm to solve the Traveling Salesman Problem (TSP) with datasets representing city distances in Brazil and Burma.
+This project is an implementation of the Ant Colony Optimization (ACO) algorithm to solve the Traveling Salesman Problem (TSP) with datasets representing city distances in Brazil and Burma.
+The goal is to optimize travel routes for a company operating in multiple cities by minimizing the total cost of traveling between all cities, represented by a distance matrix.

 ### Lecturers
 - Dr. Ayah Helal (a.helal@exeter.ac.uk)